To me, cricket is a simple game. Keep it simple and just go out and playShane Warne

 Data & Processing

-The first key part of being able to do any good analytics is dependent on the quality and breadth of data available.
-Given the early days of the space, the only freely available data sets are by an Irish & English gentlemen, ironic given that India is home to IPL.
+The most important part of being able to do any good analytics is dependent on the quality and breadth of data available.
+However the only freely available data sets are by an Irish & English gentlemen.
+It is ironic as we know India is home to IPL.

 This free historical dataset is limited to ball-ball events catalogue.
 But based on my experience, there are a couple of paid vendors with much richer data including sensor information.
-Having access to a greater diversity of data should make it possible to do a broader range of analytics beyond the obvious metric.
+In conclusion, having access to a greater diversity of data should make it possible to do a broader range of analytics beyond the obvious metric.

 Paid Historical Data